Physical Therapy Residency

-The 2019-2020 academic year is our program’s 12th year running.
-We have successfully graduated 14 residents with a 100% pass rate on the Pediatric Certified Specialist Exam.
+The 2022-2023 academic year was our program's 15th year running.
+We have successfully graduated 17 residents with a 100% program completion rate and a 100% pass rate on the Pediatric Certified Specialist Exam.

 Our program runs from annually from July to the following June.
 Applications for the next academic year will be accepted from early fall through December 31st via the RFPTCAS system.
 Interviews are typically in February and our program participates in the Uniform Announcement Program with other Pediatric PT Residency Programs across the country.
 The date for offers are typically made the second Monday of March via email for a late June-July 1st start date.
 Please reach out to Stacey Caviston (email@example.com) with any questions.

 - Be licensed or eligible for licensure in Pennsylvania